- potassium chloride

 The infusion rate and volume depends on the age, weight, clinical and metabolic conditions of the patient, concomitant therapy and should be determined by the consulting physician experienced in pediatric intravenous fluid therapy.

-Newborns – especially those born premature and with low birth weight - are at increased risk of developing hypo- or hyperglycemia and therefore need close monitoring during treatment with intravenous glucose solutions to ensure adequate glycemic control in order to avoid potential long term adverse effects.
-Hypoglycemia in the newborn can cause prolonged seizures, coma and brain damage.
-Hyperglycemia has been associated with intraventricular hemorrhage, late onset bacterial and fungal infection, retinopathy of prematurity, necrotizing enterocolitits, bronchopulmonary dysplasia, prolonged length of hospital stay, and death.
+Newborns – especially those born premature and with low birth weight - are at increased risk of developing hypo- or hyperglycaemia and therefore need close monitoring during treatment with intravenous glucose solutions to ensure adequate glycaemic control in order to avoid potential long term adverse effects.
+Hypoglycaemia in the newborn can cause prolonged seizures, coma and brain damage.
+Hyperglycaemia has been associated with intraventricular hemorrhage, late onset bacterial and fungal infection, retinopathy of prematurity, necrotizing enterocolitits, bronchopulmonary dysplasia, prolonged length of hospital stay, and death.

 Plasma electrolyte concentrations should be closely monitored in the paediatric population as this population may have impaired ability to regulate fluids and electrolytes.

-The infusion of low sodium containing fluids together with the non-osmotic secretion of ADH may result in hyponatremia.
-Hyponatremia can lead to headache, nausea, seizures, lethargy, coma, cerebral oedema and death.
-Therefore, acute symptomatic hyponatremic encephalopathy is considered a medical emergency.
+The infusion of low sodium containing fluids together with the non-osmotic secretion of ADH may result in hyponatraemia.
+Hyponatraemia can lead to headache, nausea, seizures, lethargy, coma, cerebral oaedema and death.
+Therefore, acute symptomatic hyponatraemic encephalopathy is considered a medical emergency.

 Use in elderly